 It's packed with wholefoods so that means you can have it for dessert AND breakfast!

 The below recipe is, of course, just a suggestion for fillings for a sweet hot dog, 'chips' and a 'gherkin'.
 Feel free to deviate and add chocolate, more fruit or anything that your heart desires!

 - 3 tbsp raspberries + 1 tsp chia seeds

-- ⅛ cup mixture of any nuts and seeds (I used sunflower, coconut and buckwheat)
+- ⅛ cup mixture of any nuts, seeds or coconut, I used sunflower, coconut and buckwheat

 - 1 tsp matcha powder

 - 2 tbsp any light-coloured sweetener, such as rice malt syrup or maple syrup

 - To make the 'hot dog': Cut the apple into thin matchsticks and saute on a frypan until soft.
 Set aside.

 - Add the raspberries and chia seeds to a small bowl.
 Mash the raspberries with a fork, mix with the chia seeds and set aside to thicken.